karenpayneoregon/learn-bogus-efcore/readme.md

 # Using EF Core and Bogus

-In this article with basic to intimidate code sample, learn how to generate data which can be used for working through data schemas along with Entity Framework Core (EF Core).
+In this article with basic to intimidate code sample, learn how to generate data which can be used for working through data schemas along with Entity Framework Core (EF Core) using [Bogus](https://github.com/bchavez/Bogus).

+What is Bogus?

+*A simple fake data generator for C#, F#, and VB.NET.
+Based on and ported from the famed faker.js.*

+> **Note**
+> Code presented was originally written in VS2019, .NET Core 5 and has been updated to .NET Core 7, EF Core 7 using VS2022.

 The first step when working with databases is to plan out the schema which comes from business requirements.
 Once the schema is in place write SQL statements to validate all operations can be performed or some will want this done bypassing SQL statement and use their EF Core code.
 The other path is to test with SQL and EF Core.